renatoGarcia/icecream-cpp/README.md

 too.
 The returned value will be a `std:::tuple` with `(a, b, c, d)` and the `my_function` expects four arguments.

-To work around that, there is the `IC_A` macro. `IC_A` behaves exactly like the `IC` macro, but receives a function (any callable actually) as its first argument, and will call that function with all the following arguments, printing all of them before.
-That last code can be rewritten as:
+To work around that, there is the `IC_A` function. `IC_A` behaves exactly like the `IC` function, but receives a [callable](https://en.cppreference.com/w/cpp/named_req/Callable) as its first argument, and will call it using all the next arguments, printing all of them before that.
+That previous example code could be rewritten as:

 ```C++
 IC_A(my_function, a, b, c, d);
 ```

-and this time will print:
+and this time it will print:

     ic| a: 1, b: 2, c: 3, d: 4

-`IC_A` will return the same value returned by the callable.
+The `IC_A` function will return the same value as returned by the callable.
 The code:

 ```C++
 auto mc = std::make_unique<MyClass>();
 auto r = IC_A(mc->my_function, a, b);
 ```

 behaves exactly the same as:

 ```C++
 auto mc = std::make_unique<MyClass>();
 auto r = mc->my_function(a, b);
 ```

 but will print the values of `a` and `b`.

+The variant `IC_FA` behaves the same as the `IC_A` function, but accepts an [output formatting string](#output-formatting) as its first argument, even before the callable argument.

 ### Output formatting